KrawMire/profitocracy-maui/README.md

 **Profitocracy** is a budget control mobile application that helps people to track their expenses following 50-30-20 rule.

-## Key features of Profitocracy
+## Key Features of Profitocracy

 - 💰 **Track your expenses by following [50-30-20 rule](#503020rule);**
 - 📊 **Create, set limits and track your own spending categories;**
 - 📅 **Automatically plan your budget for the month;**
 - 🔒 **Profitocracy does not send your data to third parties.
-All your data is stored on your device**;
+All your data is stored on your device.**

-## Supported platforms
+## Supported Platforms

 Profitocracy is created using .NET MAUI and can be launched on different platforms, but the main of them are: